ankitpati/perl-Devel-Multithreaded-Cover/docs/CONTRIBUTING.md

 *Basic* handles uncovered code correctly and the conditions are displayed correctly, if not as nicely as in minimal.
 It also allows for coloured code.

-How to run Devel::Cover from Git
+How to run Devel::Multithreaded::Cover from Git
 --------------------------------
 cd some_dir/
 perl -I/home/foobar/work/Devel--Cover/lib/ /home/foobar/work/Devel--Cover/bin/cover --test -report html_basic